zendesk/sell-rollbar_logback/README.md

 The log4j appender would use the MDC log4j as the notification context.

 A very useful pattern is to use a J2EE filter to add helpful parameters to the MDC log4j context.
-See for instance the [example] (https://github.com/rafael-munoz/rollbar-java/blob/release/json/20120521/org.json-20120521.jar?raw=true)
+See for instance the [filter example] (https://github.com/rafael-munoz/rollbar-java/blob/master/src/com/muantech/rollbar/java/RollbarFilter.java)

 Acknowledges
 --------------